christianalfoni/impact/docs/02_Understanding_The_Design.md

 "Change" is where things go wrong in your application.
 A user interacts with the application and you have unexpected state changes.
 The signal debugger gives you exact information about where a state change occurs in your code and also where state changes are being observed in your code.
 With VSCode you will be able to click debugging information in the browser and go straight to the code location inside VSCode.

 **Impact** also enables promises to be consumed "the React way".
-That means promises created in reactive hooks can be enhanced to be a `SuspensePromise`.
+That means promises created in stores can be enhanced to be a `SuspensePromise`.
 This is just a normal promise, but React can now evaluate the state of the promise to use it with suspense.

 ## Concurrent mode

 With React 18 and concurrent mode React fully embraces the fact that components needs to be pure.
 That means you can not use `useRef` or `useState` to instantiate something with side effects, as you can not reliably dispose of them.
 The reason is that the concurrent mode could run the component body several times without running `useEffect` to clean things up.

-For **Impact** to work the `HooksProvider` creates a `HooksContainer` which needs to be disposed on unmount.
+For **Impact** to work the `StoresProvider` creates a `StoreContainer` which needs to be disposed on unmount.
 This is exactly what is not possible to achieve with React 18.
-The great thing though is that a `HooksContainer` by itself is not a side effect, there is nothing in there, just references to what "can be there".
-It is only when the provider is mounted and children components starts consuming hooks that the hooks are actually resolved and "instantiated".
+The great thing though is that a `StoreContainer` by itself is not a side effect, there is nothing in there, just references to what "can be there".
+It is only when the provider is mounted and children components starts consuming stores that the stores are actually resolved and "instantiated".

 That does not solve disposal completely though, cause a `useEffect` might also run multiple times.
-That is why the `HooksProvider` uses a component class with `componentDidUmount` to trigger disposal.
-This lifecycle hook only runs when the component actually unmounts.
+That is why the `StoresProvider` uses a component class with `componentDidUmount` to trigger disposal.
+This lifecycle method only runs when the component actually unmounts.